The Complete Guide To

 If you aren’t familiar with the term “inbound marketing”, it is a style of marketing that attracts customers to the brand by creating content they want, solving problems they already have, and offering solutions they are looking for.

-That’s a fancy way of saying that inbound marketing is about giving people want they want, so that they come to you (rather than the other way around), and then they come back to you again and again.
+That’s a fancy way of saying that inbound marketing is about giving people what they want, so that they come to you (rather than the other way around), and then they come back to you again and again.

 Email is often used as the focal point of this relationship.